In Memory of Bert Sommer

 "

-The song playing in the background is the studio recording of 'SMILE' ~ and also sang live at the Woodstock Festival.
+The song playing in the background is the actual studio recording of 'SMILE'.

 Photo by Michelle Kellgren

-Bert was also playing the part of 'Woof' in the Broadway cast of the hit show "HAIR" and pictured on the playbill.
+Bert was now playing the part of 'Woof' in the Broadway cast of the hit show "HAIR" and pictured on the playbill.
 We hung constantly, friends after that day.
-His Aquarian ideals, music and song lyrics have now influenced my life for what is becoming 38 years!
-But this website is not about me... if you are curious about 'coincidences' and the secret meaning of all things, you may go to my website at your leisure and read about the journey in my writings called The Great Illusion inspired by Bert's first single "Hold The Light".
+His Aquarian ideals, music and song lyrics have now influenced my life for what is becoming 43 years!
+But this website is not about me... if you are curious about 'coincidences' and the secret meaning of things, you may go to my website at your leisure and read about my personal journey in lyrics called The Great Illusion inspired by Bert's first single "Hold The Light".

-Bert's initial degree of fame came young and years earlier through another friend of his named Michael Brown who was the creativity, brains & music behind The Left Banke* where Bert eventually replaced then lead singer Steve Martin who sang their hit "Walk Away Renee".
+Bert's initial degree of fame came young and years earlier through another friend of his named Michael Brown who was the creativity, brains and music behind The Left Banke.
+Bert eventually replaced then lead singer Steve Martin who sang their hit "Walk Away Renee".
 Bert's first single for them was "And Suddenly".
-His early Long Island rock roots also connected him to Leslie West's 1st band The Vagrants whom he wrote 5 songs for and then named his new band Mountain!
+His early Long Island, NY rock roots also connected him to Leslie West's first band The Vagrants which he wrote 5 songs for and then named his new band Mountain.
+Watch Leslie West/Felix Papalardi play Bert's song 'Beyond The Sea" live at Woodstock at this link.

-This opened the doors for his manager Dominic Sicilia who got him his first album gig and his initial test shot in the West Coast version of Hair; interestingly both came in the same week in November 1967.
+This opened the music doors for his manager Dominic Sicilia who got him his first album gig and his initial role in the West Coast version of HAIR; interestingly both came in the same week in Nov '67.
+HAIR Broadway came in '68.

-Gotta smile when you look back at history and realize that Bert's new friend and Capitol Records VP and producer Artie Kornfeld would become his guiding force and the co-creator of the Woodstock Festival and that Bert would perform there on August 15, 1969... the only relative unknown in the festival's entire lineup of Superstars!
+Gotta 'smile' when you look back at history and realize how Bert's new friend and Capitol Records VP of Rock Music ...producer Artie Kornfeld would become his guiding force and the co-creator of the Woodstock Festival and that Bert would perform there on August 15, 1969... he was the only relative unknown in the festival's entire lineup of rock Superstars!

 HOME / INTRODUCTION / WOODSTOCK / LIVE / ALBANY / MUSIC / CREDITS / CONTACT